Published February 2023. Updated March 2026.

-Medicare-certified hospices are required to offer the same basic services, but there are differences between hospice providers that can make a difference to patients and their circles of support.
+Medicare-certified hospices are required to offer the same basic services, but there may be significant differences in how care is delivered and the level of support provided to patients and their loved ones.
 Here are five things you should consider when choosing a hospice provider:

 Which standards do they follow to ensure quality care?

 Some hospice providers hold themselves to higher quality standards than what Medicare requires.
-Is the hospice provider a member of the National Hospice and Palliative Care Organization (NHPCO), and do they comply with their Standards for Hospice Programs?
+Is the hospice provider a member of the National Alliance for Care at Home (NACH), and do they comply with their Standards for Hospice Programs?
 Is the hospice provider accredited by an objective third party, such as the Community Health Accreditation Partner (CHAP)?
 If so, this indicates a commitment to quality care beyond what Medicare requires.
 This can greatly affect your hospice experience.

 Which services do they provide?

 All Medicare-certified hospice providers are required to provide patients with expert medical care, emotional and spiritual support, medication, medical equipment and supplies, volunteer support, and bereavement care.
-However, some hospice providers — like Hospice of the Northwest — also provide specialized care for pediatric patients and veterans.
-Thanks to the generosity of our community supporters, we also offer integrative services like massage therapy, energy work, therapeutic music, and more.
-Integrative services can provide deeper levels of comfort for patients and enhance their care in surprising ways.
+However, some hospice providers — like Hospice of the Northwest — also provide specialized care for pediatric patients and Veterans.
+Thanks to the generosity of our community supporters, we also offer integrative services like aromatherapy, therapeutic music, and massage.
+Integrative services can provide deeper levels of comfort for patients, enhancing their quality of life.

 What about the provider’s history and reputation?